petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/semantic-search.md

 During the indexing phase,

 * Standard processing occurs:
-  * Content in Liferay is sent to the search engine where it's processed according to its data type: text is analyzed appropriately and stored in the index.
+  * [LIFERAY] Content in Liferay is sent to the search engine where it's processed according to its data type: text is analyzed appropriately and stored in the index.
-* Additional Semantic Search processing occurs:
+* [LIFERAY] Additional Semantic Search processing occurs:
+   * Following the configuration in System/Instance Settings, the text snippet is sent by Liferay to the sentence transformer.
+      * The Max Character Count and Text Truncation Strategy determine the snippet sent to the sentence transformer.
+      * Liferay selects the title and content for Blogs Entries, Knowledge Base Articles, Wiki Pages, Basic Web Content Articles.
+For Message Boards Messages, the title and subject fields are processed.
+  * [SENTENCE TRANSFORMER] First the snippet is processed according the configured model, which tokenizes the snippet according to its parameter.
+For the BERT models often used, 512 is the maximum number of tokens the models will handle.
+This is influenced by the number of characters set in the Semantic Search &rarr; Max Character Count setting in System/Instance Settings.
+  * [SENTENCE TRANSFORMER] Text embedding occurs, and a vector representation is created based on the model used the by the transformer.
+  * [LIFERAY] The result of the text embedding process is stored in the [Liferay Company Index](../../search-administration-and-tuning/elasticsearch-indexes-reference.md) as a [dense_vector](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/dense-vector.html) field for each document[^1].
   * Following the configuration in System/Instance Settings, the text snippet is sent to the sentence transformer, text embedding occurs, and a vector representation is created based on the model used the by the transformer.
 The result of the text embedding process is stored in the [Liferay Company Index](../../search-administration-and-tuning/elasticsearch-indexes-reference.md) as a [dense_vector](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/dense-vector.html) field for each document[^1].

 [^1]: To inspect the [mapping](../../search-administration-and-tuning/search-administration.md#field-mappings) for these transformer-produced dense vector fields, open the Control Panel &rarr; Search &rarr; Field Mappings.
 Copy the mappings into a file and search for *dense_vector*.